marcpaterno/devel-notes/thetagpu-obsolete.md

 ## Context

 This assumes you are looking to set up for development for the *gccy3* project, developing DES analysis code in CosmoSIS running on GPUs.
-It also assumes you want to share the installed verions of *cosmosis* and *gpuintegration*, as well as all the other dependencies of `y3_cluster_cpp`.
+It also assumes you want to share the installed versions of *cosmosis* and *gpuintegration*, as well as all the other dependencies of `y3_cluster_cpp`.

 ## Checking quota